-A congenital diaphragmatic hernia that results from defective development of the fetus is seen in puppies.
+Puppies can develop a congenital diaphragmatic hernia that results from defective development of the fetus.

-Once the diaphragm is torn, abdominal contents are able to enter the chest cavity.
+Once the diaphragm is torn, abdominal contents can enter the chest cavity.

 This compresses the lungs and prevents them from fully inflating, causing respiratory distress.
 The abdominal contents can also press against the heart and cause abnormal heart rhythms.
-Fluid can leak into the chest cavity, further worsening heart and lung function.
+In addition, fluid can leak into the chest cavity, worsening heart and lung function.

 What does it look like?